Click the links below for help with drug and alcohol addiction in Cardiff

-Private residential rehab has proven time and time again to offer the best possible opportunity of recovery for those with drug and alcohol addictions.
+Private residential rehab has proven time and time again to offer the best possible opportunity for addiction recovery.
 There are a number of reasons why this is the case, here are just some of them:

-- The environment is designed for recovery and offers a calm and secluded location away from your triggers and daily life
+- The environment is designed for recovery and offers a calm and secluded location away from your triggers and the stresses of daily life.

-- You will have a tailoreded treatment plan, which is designed based on your addiction experience
+- You will have a tailored treatment plan, which is designed based on your addiction experience.

 Once you have your personally tailored treatment programme, you will have a better idea of the whole process.
 This will be provided to you on admission to rehab and all aspects of the treatment explained in detail.